Tomppeli86/React-Paralex-Website/README.md

 # Paralex-website

-Scrolling paralex backround for a website
+Scrolling paralex backround testing for a website

 I used this module https://github.com/jscottsmith/react-scroll-parallax